Amanda Knox: Yes, I Asked Supporters to Donate to My Wedding But It’s Not a Crowdfunder

-Amanda Knox now says that her wedding registry site, which she tweeted to her 40,600 followers and which openly invites donations for her space-themed wedding, is not an attempt at crowd funding the nuptials set for Leap Day, February 29, 2020.
+Amanda Knox now says that her wedding registry site, which she tweeted to her 40,600 followers and which originally openly asked for financial help for her space-themed wedding before it was changed late Wednesday, is not an attempt at crowd funding the nuptials set for Leap Day, February 29, 2020.
 The site, which offers 18 options to donate between $25 and $10,000 earmarked for everything from a time machine to the open bar, was created by Knox and her fiancé poet Christopher Robinson.

+Before the backlash, Knox and Robinson had written that they weren’t expecting to be planning a wedding and Amanda’s first ever return trip to Italy at the same time.
+They then went on to say that “with scant time to plan, and no financial backing, we had to spend our wedding funds on this challenging and important journey.”
+The Italy Innocence Project has since confirmed to The Daily Beast and others that they did pay Knox’s airfare and lodging for the conference, as they did for all the guest speakers.

+After the backlash, the couple removed any reference to their Italian trip, wedding fund or financial woes and changed the words “we’re asking for help” to “we’re accepting donations.”

 Knox’s denials were published by ABC News and The Stranger website, which have both consistently supported her claims of innocence over her original conviction and final acquittal in the murder of her British roommate Meredith Kercher in Perugia, Italy, in 2007.